 end

-:on_tcp_connection_failure option accepts any object that responds to #call.
+option accepts any object that responds to

-If you connect to the broker from code in a class (as opposed to top-level scope in a script), Object#method can be used to pass object method as a handler instead of a Proc.
+If you connect to the broker from code in a class (as opposed to

 Another reason why a connection may fail is authentication failure.
 Handling authentication failure is very similar to handling initial TCP connection failure: